sfkappes/NG_documentation/docs/source/index.rst

 NCSA Nightingale Documentation
 =========================================================

 The **Nightingale Cluster** is a high-performance environment within the Advanced Computational Health Enclave (ACHE).
 The ACHE is a unique environment with restricted physical and electronic access.
 All electronic Protected Health Information (ePHI) processed or stored at NCSA is done within this environment.
-The Nightingale Cluster system seeks to expand the ACHE to provide a multi-tenant campus cluster-like environment to meet the needs of researchers who wish to process and store ePHI.
+The Nightingale Cluster system seeks to expand the ACHE to provide a multi-tenant campus cluster-like environment to meet the needs of researchers who wish to process and store ePHI or CUI or other types of regulated, sensitive data.

 .. image:: ACHE_cage_2.jpg
    :scale: 20 %